‘Teen Mom 2’ Leah Messer Wonders What Is ‘Really Important’ On Valentine’s Day

 Leah Messer’s love life has been plagued by drama in the years since fans met her on 16 & Pregnant.
 After welcoming twin girls, Ali and Aleeah, now 7, with Corey Simms, Messer and Simms tied the knot, but sadly, just months later, the couple’s marriage came to an abrupt end.
 As fans of Teen Mom 2 will recall, Messer admitted to cheating on Simms with her ex-boyfriend, Robbie Kidd, just days before they wed.

-Months after Leah Messer and Corey Simms split, Messer moved on with Jeremy Calvert and less than a year later, they got married.
+Months after Leah Messer and Corey Simms split, Messer moved on with Jeremy Calvert, and less than a year later, they got married.
 Following the couple’s April 2012 wedding, Messer welcomed their daughter Adalynn, now 4, and one year after that, they began feuding over Calvert’s busy work schedule.

 After fighting during scenes from Teen Mom 2, Leah Messer and Jeremy Calvert came to blows on Twitter in late 2014 when he called her out for cheating on him with Kidd.
-A short time later, Messer shot down the allegation as a rumor and Calvert said he was ready to file for divorce.
+A short time later, Messer shot down the allegation as a rumor, and Calvert said he was ready to file for divorce.

-Leah Messer and Jeremy Calvert’s divorce was made final in July 2015 and ultimately, she admitted to having an affair with her former husband, Corey Simms, in late 2013, during her marriage to Calvert and his marriage to his current wife Miranda.
+Leah Messer and Jeremy Calvert’s divorce was made final in July of 2015.
+Ultimately, she admitted to having an affair with her former husband, Corey Simms, in late 2013, during her marriage to Calvert and his marriage to his current wife, Miranda.

-Following Leah Messer’s divorce, which took place while she was seeking treatment for anxiety and depression in an Arizona rehabilitation center, the reality star and mother of three was linked to her personal trainer T.R.
+Following Leah Messer’s divorce, which took place while she was seeking treatment for anxiety and depression in an Arizona rehabilitation center, the reality star and mother of three was linked to her personal trainer, T.R.
 Dues.
 For months, Messer and Dues were said to be dating one another, but throughout their entire relationship, Messer denied any such thing.
 Instead, she only confirmed their romance after it had ended with a message about their breakup on Twitter.

-Leah Messer has continued to face rumors of drug use in the year and a half since she sought treatment for her mental health, but throughout the ongoing rumors, she has continued to deny being addicted to anything.
+Leah Messer has continued to face rumors of drug use in the year and a half since she sought treatment for her mental health.
+However, throughout the ongoing rumors, she has continued to deny being addicted to anything.
 While Messer’s ex-husbands, Simms and Calvert, discussed her alleged drug problem on Teen Mom 2, Messer shot down the scene on Twitter, claiming the contents were scripted.
-That said, both Simms and Calvert claimed she was hiding something and Calvert specifically noted a prescription drug problem.
+That said, both Simms and Calvert claimed she was hiding something, and Calvert specifically noted a prescription drug problem.

 To see more of Leah Messer and her co-stars, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.